langfuse/langfuse/CONTRIBUTING.md

 **Steps**

-1. Fork the the repository and clone it locally
+1. Fork the repository and clone it locally
 2. Run the development database

    ```bash